devteam21/Agate-GamePong/README.md

 ## Features & Keybinds

 - This is a 2 player game, although you can play it by yourself...
-- The rules are simple, don't let the ball get past your racket.
 - You can use a power up to temporarily increase the size of your racket.
 It also has a cooldown.
 - Controls:
   - Player 1: Left Side